 Looking at the paintings produced and exhibited in that single year, we may see 1819 as a moment of compromised ambitions and lowered expectations, with the heroic mutating into easy-on-the-eye historicism, the epic and sublime descending into the blockbuster and popular sentiment.
 It helps confirm the impression that the year was, as historian Dror Wahrman has noted, a turning point in the genesis of middle-class consciousness and middlebrow taste, forged in the recoil from the threatened revolution.
 With the radical political optimism and despair of that annus mirabilis back in the public eye, we can look again at the art of 1819, not in the vain hope of discovering clear signs of revolutionary sentiment, but as heralding a coming age of uncertainty.

-Martin Myrone is Senior Curator, Pre-1800 British Art and curator with Alice Insley, Assistant Curator, of 1819, a display at Tate Britain from 29 July.
+Martin Myrone is Senior Curator, Pre-1800 British Art at Tate.